$W$ mass in a model with vector-like leptons and $U(1)^\prime$: Numerical results and LHC signals

 \subsection{LHC signals}

 We found that $m_{E_1} \lesssim 250~\GeV$ is required to explain the shift of $m_W$.
 Such a light VL lepton may be constrained by LHC searches, depending on its decay.

 {(\Alph{enumi})} \begin{enumerate} \item { $E_1 \to \SM$ \\ The VL lepton would decay to a SM boson and a SM lepton.
-If $E_1$ is doublet-like, the latest limit is about $800~\GeV$~\cite{CMS:2022nty,CMS:2019lwf}.
+If $E_1$ is doublet-like, the latest limit is about $1000~\GeV$~\cite{CMS:2022nty}~\footnote{ We consider the limit from the search for the VL lepton pair production decaying to a tau lepton as a conservative limit for our VL lepton decaying to muon. }.
 Even for the singlet-like case, the limit is about 200 GeV~\cite{Dermisek:2014qca} using the run-1 data~\cite{ATLAS-CONF-2013-070}.
 Since $E_1$ is mostly doublet-like, the VL lepton lighter than $250~\GeV$ may be excluded by the current data.
 However, these decay modes may be suppressed because $[g^Z_{e_{L,R}}]_{E_1 \mu} = \order{m_\mu/m_{E_1}}$, and hence the other decay mode will coexist, or even dominate the decays.
-Actually, $E_1\to \SM$ is sizable only on the point (A), and there is a sizable fraction to $E_1\to \Zp \mu$. } \item{ $E_1 \to \Zp \mu$ \\ In Ref.~\cite{Kawamura:2021ygg}, it is shown that the limit for the doublet-like VL lepton is about 500 (1200) GeV for $\br{\Zp}{\mu\mu} = 2/3$ and $\br{E_1}{\Zp \mu} = 0.1~(1.0)$ by the signal with four muons or more~\cite{ATLAS:2021yyr}.
+Actually, $E_1\to \SM$ is sizable only on the point (A). } \item{ $E_1 \to \Zp \mu$ \\ In Ref.~\cite{Kawamura:2021ygg}, it is shown that the limit for the doublet-like VL lepton is about 500 (1200) GeV for $\br{\Zp}{\mu\mu} = 2/3$ and $\br{E_1}{\Zp \mu} = 0.1~(1.0)$ by the signal with four muons or more~\cite{ATLAS:2021yyr}.
 Although the $\Zp$ boson was assumed to be on-shell in Ref.~\cite{Kawamura:2021ygg}, the limits on the VL lepton would be similar even for $m_{E_1} < m_{\Zp}$.
-At the point (B), this decay mode dominates the others and $\mathrm{Br}(E_1\to \Zp \mu\to \mu\mu\mu)\sim 0.5$, so this case may also be excluded. } \item{ $E_1 \to \chi \mu$ \\ This is the dominant decay mode on the point (C).
+At the point (B), this decay mode dominates the others and $\mathrm{Br}(E_1\to \Zp \mu\to \mu\mu\mu)\sim 0.65$, so this case may also be excluded. } \item{ $E_1 \to \chi \mu$ \\ This is the dominant decay mode on the point (C).
 This case may not be excluded if $\chi$ decays to quarks.
 The $\chi$ coupling to two SM fermions is induced only by the fermion mass effects, so $\chi\to bb$ can be the dominant mode~\footnote{ For $m_\chi > 2 m_t$, $\chi \to tt$ may be the dominant decay mode, so the signal would be constrained by the 4 top quarks search~\cite{ATLAS:2018kxv}.
 Such heavy $\chi$ boson is, however, always heavier than $E_1$, and $E_1 \to \chi \mu$ is kinematically forbidden. }.
 Another possibility is $\chi \to hh^*$ via the quartic interaction $|H|^2 |\Phi|^2$ in the scalar potential.
 Since the decays to fermions are suppressed, this mode can dominate over the others.
 In this case, we expect $4h + \mu\mu$ from the $E_1$ pair production.
 Yet another possibility is loop-induced decays such as $\chi \to \gamma\gamma$ and $gg$, which may be particularly important for $m_\chi < m_h$.
 Thus there are so many decay modes that could be sizable and many parameters independent of our discussions which are involved.
 Thus this case may not be excluded. } \item{ $E_1 \to W N_1$ \\ This decay mode may dominate the others when $m_{N_1} < m_{E_1}$ which is favored to explain the $m_W$ shift.
 The VL neutrino $N_1$ then decays as $N_1 \to \Zp \nu$ or $N_1 \to \chi \nu$.
 At the point (D), $N_1\to \chi \nu$ dominates, so the signal is $E_1 E_1 \to WW + \chi\chi+ \nu\nu$.
 This signal contains many particles in the final state, but these will be relatively soft because of the smaller phase space.
 Thus, there may be a case in which the point (D) is not excluded by the current bounds. } \end{enumerate}